4d/docs/website/translated_docs/es/FormObjects/properties_Text.md

 </p>

 <p spaces-before="0">
-  Allows setting a custom font color to each row of the list box or cell of the column.
+  Permite definir un color de fuente personalizado para cada línea del list box o celda de la columna.
 </p>

 <p spaces-before="0">
-  The name of a Longint array must be used.
+  Se debe utilizar el nombre de un array Entero largo.
 Each element of this array corresponds to a row of the list box (if applied to the list box) or to a cell of the column (if applied to a column), so the array must be the same size as the array associated with the column.
 You can use the constants of the <a href="https://doc.4d.com/4Dv17R6/4D/17-R6/SET-RGB-COLORS.302-4310385.en.html">SET RGB COLORS</a> theme.
 If you want the cell to inherit the background color defined at the higher level, pass the value -255 to the corresponding array element.
 </p>

 <h4 spaces-before="0">